-The result of $T^\star-T_c$ as a function of $\hat{h}$, compiled from all data sets that are shown in Figs.\,\ref{fig:eps_data} and \ref{fig:H_data} of the End Matter, is presented in Fig.~\ref{fig:1}\,(c).
-Importantly, the data exhibit a sharp kink at $\hat{h}\,=\,0$, are symmetric around that point and collapse for all different $\varepsilon_{xy}$ onto a single curve within the experimental resolution.
+The result of $T^\star-T_c$ as a function of $\hat{h}$, compiled from all datasets that are shown in Figs.\,\ref{fig:eps_data} and \ref{fig:H_data} in End Matter, is presented in Fig.~\ref{fig:1}\,(c).
+Importantly, the data exhibit a sharp kink at $\hat{h}\,=\,0$, are symmetric around that point, and collapse for all different $\varepsilon_{xy}$ onto a single curve within the experimental resolution.
 This behavior matches the expectation for the crossover lines from the analysis of the AM free energy.
-Fitting the data in Fig.~\ref{fig:1}(c) with Eq.~\eqref{eq:crossover-expanded} using the mean-field critical exponent of $1/(\beta \delta)=2/3$ yields $\lambda\,=\,0.56(5)$ (while a fit using the 3D Ising critical exponent of $1/(\beta \delta)\approx0.64$ yields $\lambda\,=\,0.35(5)$, see SI Sec.\,\ref{sec:crossover-theory}).
+Fitting the data in Fig.~\ref{fig:1}(c) with Eq.~\eqref{eq:crossover-expanded} using the mean-field critical exponent of $1/(\beta \delta)=2/3$ yields $\lambda\,=\,0.56(5)$ [while a fit using the 3D Ising critical exponent of $1/(\beta \delta)\approx0.64$ yields $\lambda\,=\,0.35(5)$; see Supplemental Material Sec.\,\ref{sec:crossover-theory}].

 We further support the thermodynamic evidence for AM symmetries of $\Phi$ by identifying AM signatures directly in the magnitude of $\eta_{xy}$.
-In Fig.~\ref{fig:3}, we compare the experimental $\eta_{xy}(T)$ at fixed strain $\varepsilon_{xy}=-0.11\,\%$ and varying $\mu_0H_z$ with simulations based on the mean-field free energy Eq.~\eqref{eq:free-energy-expanded}, with $a_1, a_2$ and $\lambda$ as above.
+In Fig.~\ref{fig:3}, we compare the experimental $\eta_{xy}(T)$ at fixed strain $\varepsilon_{xy}=-0.11\,\%$ and varying $\mu_0H_z$ with simulations based on the mean-field free energy Eq.~\eqref{eq:free-energy-expanded}, with $a_1, a_2$, and $\lambda$ as above.
 Two distinct contributions to $\eta_{xy}(T)$ can be identified.
-First, in zero field, both experiment and theory show a jump-like change at $T_c$, consistent with the Ehrenfest relation $\Delta \eta_{xy}\propto$ d$T_c/$d$\varepsilon_{xy}=a_1$ (see Eq.~\eqref{eq:Ehrenfest}), i.e., a field-independent, non-AM contribution to $\eta_{xy}(T)$, since it does not depend on the AM coupling $\lambda$.
+First, in zero field, both experiment and theory show a jumplike change at $T_c$, consistent with the Ehrenfest relation $\Delta \eta_{xy}\propto$ d$T_c/$d$\varepsilon_{xy}=a_1$ [see Eq.~\eqref{eq:Ehrenfest}], i.e., a field-independent, non-AM contribution to $\eta_{xy}(T)$, since it does not depend on the AM coupling $\lambda$.
 Second, for finite fields, we find that both experiment and simulations show a stronger negative response upon approaching $T^*$ from below (note that the general suppression of $T^*$ is a consequence of the $a_2$ parameter).
-On a quantitative level there is a good agreement between simulations and experiment: the minimum of $\eta_{xy}$ decreases in both by $\approx 6$–$8$\,K when $\mu_0H_z$ increases from 0 to 6.44 T.
+On a quantitative level, there is a good agreement between simulations and experiment: The minimum of $\eta_{xy}$ decreases in both by $\approx 6$–$8$\,K when $\mu_0H_z$ increases from 0 to 6.44 T.